 When your dog pulls at the end of the leash, stop immediately and do not budge.
-Never allow your dog to move forward when he is pulling or lunging.
-This way, you are teaching him that the only way for him to get to where he wants to go is by leaving some slack in the leash.
+Never allow your dog to move forward when it is pulling or lunging.
+This way, you are teaching your dog that the only way to get where it wants to go is by leaving some slack in the leash.

 As soon as there is some slack in the leash, you can begin again.
 Give your dog the command "with me" and start moving forward.

-If your dog seems relentless about pulling even when you stop, try changing directions instead.
-You may find yourself turning in circles at first, but soon your dog will learn that he's not going anywhere if he pulls.
-He will learn to pay attention to you to figure out which way to go.
+If your dog seems relentless about pulling on the leash even when you stop, try changing directions instead.
+You may find yourself turning in circles at first, but soon your dog will learn that it's not going anywhere if it pulls.
+It will learn to pay attention to you to figure out which way to go.

 Make It Rewarding